Marie Madeleine - Her Life

 On Easter Sunday, the day before her death, Marie Madeleine was visited by Léon de Bonnault, one of her grandsons.
 On Easter Monday, lovingly surrounded by her sisters-- the members of her still young Society -- Marie Madeleine died.
 Marie Madeleine was buried in the little cemetery attached to the orphanage she had founded at Gentilly in the southwest of Paris.

 Her body remained at Gentilly until 1904.
 Then, because of anti-clericalism in France and the subsequent suppression of religious houses, it was taken, with full permission of the civil and ecclesiastical authorities, to Upton Hall Convent FCJ, near Birkenhead in England.

 There it remained until June 1980 when it was moved once more, this time at the request of the postulator of the Cause of her Beatification and Canonization.
-Marie Madeleine’s body rests in the chapel at Stella Maris Convent FCJ, Broadstairs, England.
-Stella Maris is the home of the FCJ central administration, Generalate, and serves as a centre of formation and gatherings of the members of the Society.
+Marie Madeleine’s body was interred in the chapel at Stella Maris Convent FCJ, Broadstairs, England.

 Marie Madeleine had declared that she counted for nothing in the foundation of the Society, but at the time of her death, amidst the sorrow of her sisters, there was rejoicing and gratitude for the way she had so deeply collaborated with the desire of God for her life’s mission.